mcmonkeyprojects/Sentinel/README.md

 ### TODO

+**Beta**:

 - Ammo:
 	- Basically, optionally require ammo be fed into the NPC for bows/fireballs, or spare swords if the current sword breaks.
 - Mounting:
-	- Ride a horse or whatever other NPC
+	- Ride a horse or whatever other NPC (waiting on Citizens2 issue 719)
-	- maybe support this in base Citizens rather than Sentinel?
 - Commands:
 	- `/sentinel forgive PLAYERNAME/all` forgives attackers
 - Other:
 	- old Sentry saves importer?
-	- Maximum chase range
+	- Maximum chase range (waiting on Citizens2 issue 718)
 	- Automated respawn or removal on death

+**Future**:

+- Events
+	- Java and Denizen level events
+- Denizen tags

 ### Need help using Sentinel?
 Try one of these places: